-The Parent Information and Marketing Pack contains some useful guidance on how to deal with enquires, prepare for welcome meetings and also includes a service information booklet template.
+The Service Information & Marketing Pack contains some useful guidance on how to deal with enquires, prepare for welcome meetings and also includes a service information booklet template.

 Settling In sessions can be extremely useful and allow for everyone to get to know each other better before contracted hours commence.
 New children will be able to get to know you, any other children attending, and your setting in small manageable sessions which will help them and their parents to feel at ease.
 In addition to this, you will have the opportunity to gather lots of information about the child, their likes and dislikes, routines, favourite activities and how to comfort them should they become upset.

 Not everyone uses settling in sessions, and in certain circumstances time limitations or parent shift patterns may not allow for them.
 Some providers charge for settling in sessions and some do not.
 Some offer half days and others a couple of hours over a few days.
 Whether or not you offer settling in sessions and how you implement them is entirely up to you.
 Investigate what other providers in your area offer but most importantly consider carefully what you feel will work best for you, your circumstances and the child and family involved.

 👣Step 10 – Agreeing Terms & Contracts